kylewm/redwind/README.md

 Red Wind is a (micro)-blogging engine used on my personal website, kylewm.com.
-I have been using it to screw around with [IndieWeb](http://indiewebcamp.com) ideas like POSSE (Twitter and Facebook), microformats, and webmentions (sending and receiving).
+I have been using it to screw around with [IndieWeb](http://indiewebcamp.com) ideas like POSSE (Twitter and Facebook), microformats, webmentions, and micropub.

 # IndieWeb Support